How Much Solar Do I Need?

 Thin film solar panels can be made from a variety of different materials.
 To create a thin film solar panel you need to put one or more thin layers of photovoltaic material on a substrate.
 Common substrates include plastic, glass, and metal.

 The efficiency of these solar panels is normally close to 11 percent.
-Per square foot, these panels typically produce less energy than both poly-crystalline and mono-crystalline technologies.
-This means that although the solar panels will be lighter you will need quite a bit more space.
+Per square foot, these panels typically produce less energy than both polycrystalline and monocrystalline technologies.
+This means that, although the solar panels will be lighter, you will need quite a bit more space.

-Outside Forces that Determine How Much Solar Power You Need
+Outside Forces That Determine How Much Solar Power You Need

 Now that you know the controlled factors in solar production, it’s logical to look at outside factors.
 The average weather in your area plays a role in how much solar you need to meet your energy needs.

-Seasonality’s Effect on Solar Production
+The Seasons’ Effect on Solar Production

 Where you live makes a difference.
 This is most easily seen in peak sun hours.
 These are the hours on an average day that your area will get optimal sun exposure.
 These hours, however, change during the year.